Benoni United F.C.

-Benoni United Football Club (known as The Rabbits) is a South African Football club based in Daveyton, Benoni east of Johannesburg in the City of Ekurhuleni formerly known as the East Rand.
-The club is nicknamed "The Rabbits" which comes from the City of Benoni being known as the city of Rabbits being home to one of the world's oldest rabbit sanctuaries the Bunny Park.
+Benoni United Football Club (known as The Rabbits) is a South African football club based in Daveyton, Benoni, east of Johannesburg in the City of Ekurhuleni, formerly known as the East Rand.
+The club is nicknamed "The Rabbits", a reference to the City of Benoni's association with rabbits and its Bunny Park sanctuary.

-Now in its fourth iteration and rebirth the club plays its home games at Sinaba Stadium.
+Originally founded in 1915, the club has undergone several dissolutions and revivals.
+Its most prominent period came in the 1970s during its second iteration, competing in the NPSL.
+The club currently plays in the SAFA Regional League Ekurhuleni and holds its home games at Sinaba Stadium.

-The club was initially founded in 1915 by a group of amateur players.
-Due to apartheid laws became a whites only club with the launch of the NFL in 1959.
-The club would merge with Brakpan United and Springs United to form East Rand United in 1963 but the merger did not last long and when the club decided to return to the whites only NFL a breakaway group led by Mickey Bookholoane began talks to form a new Benoni United which would be nicknamed the Rabbits to differentiate it from the original Benoni United.

-The club reached its peak between 1976 and 1977 where it finished 2nd in the league and lost in the final of the BP Top 8 Cup against Orlando Pirates.
-It would continue to be a mid table club until its relegation in 1985 after which operations ceased.
-The Club was brought back to life in 2005 as Benoni Premier United but after only 2 seasons in the Premiership was sold to Thanda Royal Zulu.
-The club has once again been revived under new ownership and is seeking to once again regain its top flight status.

 History

 Original Benoni United

 In 1915 Benoni United was founded as a collection of amateur players.
-The National Football League (NFL) the first professional association football league in South Africa, is established in 1959 amid protest from SAFA which governed amateur football in the country.
-Clubs are formally registered.
-Benoni United uses this year as its formal founding date.
-The NFL only admits white players and as a result the black players to that point are expelled.
-Willie Havenga (Benoni United) scores the first ever Professional goal in South Africa Rocco Smith (Benoni United) wins the first ever player of the Year Award.
+The National Football League (NFL), the first professional association football league in South Africa, was established in 1959 amid protest from SAFA, which governed amateur football in the country.
+Clubs were formally registered, and Benoni United used this year as its formal founding date.
+The NFL only admitted white players; as a result, the black players active up to that point were expelled.
+Willie Havenga (Benoni United) scored the first ever professional goal in South Africa.
+Rocco Smith (Benoni United) won the first ever Player of the Year Award.

 In 1963 Benoni United merges with Brakpan United and Springs United to form East Rand United the merger is short lived and Benoni United exits the merger when ERU is relegated in 1966 and resurfaces in the NFL first Division as Benoni United.